2 New Features and Changes

 frames in bonding setups.
 When the LACP is operating in active mode on either end of a link,

 both ports can send PDUs.
-By default, the lacp_active
+By default, the lacp_active option is set

-.
+ON.
 To disable the LACP active mode, set the lacp_active

-option to OFF
+option to OFF.

-Network Manager Includes New ns_ip6_target
+Network Manager Includes New ns_ip6_target Bonding Option

 Available

-is available for configuration with the
+A new bonding option ns_ip6_target is available for configuration with the

-option.
+ns_i6_target option.
 With this update, you can set IPv6 targets and send

 IPv6 NS requests to monitor the health of the link to the targets.
 The IPv6 NS monitoring